.NET HELP

 From pattern matching and constant values to type patterns and the use of keywords like "switch" and "case," we navigate through the diverse elements of this language feature.
 The discussion encompasses various patterns, such as constant patterns, relational patterns, and type patterns, elucidating their roles within the switch expression context.

 Additionally, we examine the incorporation of switch expressions in real-world scenarios, showcasing their utility and providing clarity on their syntax and implementation.
-For more inside knowledge of switch expressions visit this article.
+For more inside knowledge of switch expressions, visit this Microsoft Documentation on C# Switch Expressions.

 1. Introduction to Switch Expression